An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: An Adaptive Stochastic SQP

+Note that the right hand side term is a deterministic quantity conditional on $(\bx_k, \blambda_k)$.
+Since Algorithm \ref{alg:sample} increases $|\xi_g^k|$ by a factor of $\rho$ in each iteration, the above requirement will finally be satisfied.
+After $|\xi_g^k|$ exceeds the right hand side threshold, \eqref{cond:1} (i.e. \eqref{cond:11} in Algorithm \ref{alg:sample}) is satisfied with probability at least 0.99 in each While loop iteration.
+Thus, the While loop will stop in finite time with probability one.
+This completes the proof. \end{proof}

-From Lemma~\ref{lem:cond:1}, we observe that the sample complexity $|\xi_g^k|$ depends on a tuning parameter $C_{grad}$.
-This dependence seems unavoidable and appears in different forms in \cite{Bollapragada2018Adaptive} and \cite{Paquette2020Stochastic}.
-However, noting that the denominator in \eqref{cond:11} is bounded by $\|\bnabla\mL^k\|^2$ which, as the estimator of $\|\nabla\mL^k\|^2$, should be close to zero when $k$ is large, the effect of the tuning parameter $C_{grad}$ is negligible.
-Moreover, the sample complexity is proportional to the inverse of the square of the gradient, which is standard in the literature on adaptive sample size selection strategies \citep{Bollapragada2018Adaptive, Paquette2020Stochastic}.
-Lastly, we should mention that if we encounter a situation where the denominator in \eqref{cond:11} is zero, we just keep increasing $|\xi_g^k|$ by Line 5.
-As we proved, the denominator is finally nonzero since
+As shown in \eqref{cond:11}, the sample complexity $|\xi_g^k|$ depends on a tuning parameter $C_{grad}$.
+This dependence seems unavoidable and appears in different forms in \cite{Bollapragada2018Adaptive, Paquette2020Stochastic}.
+The expression of $C_{grad}$ is provided after \eqref{cond:1}.
+Fortunately, noting~that the denominator in \eqref{cond:11} is bounded by $\|\bnabla\mL_k\|^2$ which, as the estimate of~$\|\nabla\mL_k\|^2$, should be close to zero when $k$ is large, the effect of the tuning parameter $C_{grad}$ is negligible.
+The sample complexity is proportional to the reciprocal of the square of the gradient, which is also standard in the literature \citep{Paquette2020Stochastic}.